olivecha/guitarsounds/paper/paper.md

 # Summary

-The `guitarsounds` python package allows rapidly visualizing relevant features of harmonic sounds.

-The package is mainly developed to compare musical instrument design iterations.

-`guitarsounds` is wrapped around common signal processing techniques, such as the Fourier transform, and augments them to allow for a meaningful analysis of transient harmonic sounds.
+The `guitarsounds` python package allows rapidly visualizing relevant features of harmonic sounds and is mainly developed to compare musical instrument design iterations. `guitarsounds` is wrapped around common signal processing techniques, such as the Fourier transform, and augments them to perform a meaningful analysis of transient harmonic sounds.
 Such sounds are defined as having a well defined onset and a frequency-amplitude distribution clearly concentrated around defined partials.
 Consequently, while the package is named `guitarsounds`, its analysis framework can be used with any harmonic sound, such as those produced by a piano or a percussion instrument.

-As an example, the log-time envelop of a sound filtered within a specific frequency bandwidth allows the comparison of the dynamic response of two instruments for a specific frequency range.
+As an example, the log-time envelop, which describes the amplitude of a sound with a higher refinement in time at the start of the sound, can be computed for a sound filtered within a specific frequency bandwidth.
+By plotting such a feature for the same note played on two instruments, the dynamic response of the instruments can be compared for a specific frequency range.

-The guitarsounds package is divided in two main components, a simple object oriented advanced programming interface (API) which can be used to extract features from sounds and visualize them according to the experimenter's needs and a graphical user interface (GUI) from which all the features of guitarsounds can be accessed by users less knowledgeable in programming.
+The guitarsounds package is divided in two main components.
+First, the package is constructed around a convenient object oriented Application Programming Interface (API) which can be used to extract features from sounds and visualize them according to the experimenter's needs.
+Then, a graphical user interface (GUI) makes all the features of `guitarsounds` available to users less knowledgeable in programming.
-Guitarsounds is meant to be used with the Jupyter Notebook interface as to allow interactively exploring the sound data, either with the API or the GUI.
+`guitarsounds` is meant to be used with the Jupyter Notebook interface as to allow interactively exploring the sound data, either with the API or the GUI.

 The main features of guitarsounds are: